gvwilson/sensibleadventures/nardica/nardica.md

 He squeezed past Iffy and Aunt Naggie.

 "You best lend him a hand,"
-Aunt Naggie told Iffy in a low voice, glancing meaningfully at her husband.
+Aunt Naggie told Iffy in a low voice.
-"I'm going to make some more tea," she continued at a normal volume.
-"And put some food together.
+"I'm going to make some more tea an' put some food together.
 No sense bein' boarded on an empty stomach."

 "Ain't nobody gonna board us,"